 Our friendly advisers are compassionate and will give you the confidence you need to be certain each step of your claim is going to be handled by specialist personal injury solicitors.

-They will take your case on a no win no fee basis which means you will not have to pay any legal fees unless you win your claim.
+Our solicitors offer a no win, no fee service which means you will not have to pay any legal fees unless you win your claim.
 So, there’s no financial risk to you in speaking with us – and you do not have to make a claim if you decide not to.

 Call us for an initial chat with our compassionate advisers who will take a few details from you and guide you through how to make a claim.
 You can then leave it at that if you wish – or we can then partner you with the right personal injury lawyer for you.
 Even then, there is no obligation for you to continue – it is completely your call and you will have nothing to pay.

 Just bear in mind that you should call us as early as you can because you generally only have three years from the date of the injury to make your claim.
 Call us while events are fresh in your mind as it will make it a lot easier for you.

 Call us now on freephone 0800 0511 511 to speak to our friendly advisors – with no obligation.